keelback-code/odd-art-history/README.md

 Gallery (home/landing page)
 * Three main images with text that links to painting pages - each one is a ‘hint’ of the painting, with a hint word and hint image.
 The aim of the images is to make the user curious about the content.
 The whole image acts as the link for intuitive use.
 * The 'hint' link/text on each image is large and contrasting, to make it obvious to the user that it is important.
 It is also underlined when hovered over for the same reason.
-* Images are page width on all devices; the large size of the paintings is mimicking a gallery and providing appealling visual content.
+* Images are page width on all devices; the large size of the paintings is mimicking a gallery and providing appealing visual content.
 * Highest quality images available have been used; important for user to get as close experience as possible to viewing the painting in real life.

 ![Top half of gallery page](assets/images/readme-images/gallery-snip.jpg)